oer4sdi/OER-SDI4WindFarmPlanning/README.md

 ## Target Group and Prequistes

 This tutorial is designed for students and professionals who want to improve their understanding of Spatial Information Infrastructures.
 We assume that you have some basic knowledge about geospatial data, QGIS and spatial data analysis.
-In this case you will need about 30-90 minutes to use this tutorial.
+You will need about 30-90 minutes to use this tutorial.

 ## Copyright and License Statement